This is the main page for collecting a series of articles by a Netrunner fanatic, for other Netrunner fanatics and

 This article will look at one of the skills that is easiest to master and that form a good base for any match of Netrunner.
 Some examples can be found in this addendum.

-This article will focus on the major decision-points in a game, and how to choose the right path.
+This article focuses on the major decision-points in a game, and how to choose the right path.

 This article will focus on the handling of tempo and switching back-and-forth between players.

 Skill Deepdive: Yomi